Mizux/java-native/README.md

 You'll need a "Java SDK >= 1.8" and "Maven >= 3.6".

+Please verify you have the `JAVA_HOME` environment variable set otherwise CMake and Maven won't be able to find your Java SDK.

 ## Directory Layout

 The project layout is as follow: